spotinst/help/src/docs/ocean/cluster-overview-tab.md

 *   You can select a time range for displayed data from the drop-down list to the right of the savings widgets.
 Available options are Last 30 Days, Last 7 Days, and This Month.

-*   For each of the savings widgets, you can click on a How is it calculated?
+*   For each savings widget, you can click on a How is it calculated?

 ### Ocean Savings from Running on Spot